huntdatacenter/docs/docs/coordination/agreements/get-going.md

 These are the orders that incorporates individual [data spaces](/agreements/overview/#data-space-order) under a services agreement.
 Data spaces orders are managed by scientific leaders.

-#### 1. Decide if your scientific vision fits our services
+#### 1. Decide if your scientific vision fits our environment

 Data spaces have a yearly subscription cost.
-So, before you get going with an order you might want to be sure your scientific adventures can prosper and that we may provide great experiences for your scientists.
-You will find on overview of our services [here](/services/overview/).
+So, before you get going you might want to be sure your scientific explorations can provide great experiences for your scientific team.

-Please [contact us](/contact) to supplement your assessment if you like.
+You will find more information on our new services model [here](/services/services-model/#about), and feel free to [contact us](/contact) for dialogues if you like help with your assessment.
 We truly enjoy learning about scientific activities, and enjoy dialogues about short and long-term strategies to elevate science.
 We are also happy to provide references relevant for your scientific field, demonstrate potential tools, estimate cost etc.

-If your reflections conclude that we might be a good fit, jump to the next sections to identify your coordinator team.
+If you think our environment might be a good fit, jump to the next sections to identify your coordinator team.
 If you decide otherwise, we will appreciate it if spare us a minute [sending us](/contact) your thoughts for future improvements on how we may fit your scientific vision.

 #### 2. Identify your coordinator team